-NSG 311 - CARE OF CHILDBEARING FAMILY & COMMUNITY BASED CARE 4 credit hrs., Level III
+NSG 311 - NURSING CARE OF WOMEN, INFANTS, & CHILDREN, 4 credit hrs.,

-The emphasis of this course is the prevention of illness and promotion of health by assessment of the health status, appropriate intervention, and evaluation of the health promotion plan.
-The nursing process provides the framework for maintaining wellness in a variety of settings with clients of any age group.
+The emphasis of this course is the childbearing family and the pediatric patient.
+Content will focus on prevention of illness and promotion of health by assessment of the health status, appropriate intervention, and evaluation of the health promotion plan.
+Chronic states as well as acute health conditions will be addressed as well.
+Content is organized around the concepts of wellness, chronicity and acuity.
+The nursing process provides the framework for the care to be given in a variety of settings with clients.
+NSG 311 and NSL 311 must be taken concurrently.